mbarker84/css-irl-eleventy/src/posts/a-utility-class-for-covering-elements.md

 .covering-element {
   position: absolute;
-  display: block;
   top: 0;
   right: 0;
   bottom: 0;
   left: 0;
 }
 ```

-(We only need `display: block` if it’s not a block-level element that we’re covering it with.)

 Often it’s a heading or caption that needs to cover an image, sometimes with a translucent background colour or gradient.
 (I’d refer to this as an overlay.)
 Usually it’s a direct child of the first element which is being overlaid, but not always.
 Sometimes I want to overlay a pseudo element, maybe even transition or animate it for a hover state.
 Either way, I do it so often that it makes sense to create a utility class that covers it, rather than writing out the CSS properties longhand every time.